Safety in Polar Bear Habitat

 While on land at or near the coast:

 • Locate overnight camps inland.
-Based on known patterns of land use by polar bears, camping just a mile or two inland will dramatically decrease the chance your camp will be in the path of a polar bear.
+Based on known patterns of land use by polar bears, locating your camp just a mile or two inland will dramatically decrease the chance your camp will be in the path of a polar bear.
 Be aware, however, that camping inland or along the coast can result in an encounter with a brown bear.
 Therefore, take bear awareness and conflict-avoidance precautions regardless of where you camp.

 • Regularly discuss and rehearse among your group how to interpret and respond to polar bear behaviors, such as how to respond if you spot a bear one mile, 100 meters, or 10 meters away; how to respond if you spot a bear while you are traveling versus a bear coming into camp; and what to do if a bear repeatedly comes into camp.